Yoga for a Body That’s Changed: A Therapeutic Approach for Women 50+

 There’s a moment—sometimes subtle, sometimes unmistakable—when you realize your body isn’t the same as it once was.
 For me, that moment came at age 41, after undergoing two knee replacements just 18 months apart.
 Over the decade of my forties, through the demands of a public-facing high-performing jobs, and the effects of a long encounter with COVID, I would also develop arthrofibrosis (excess scar tissue), joint stiffness, chronic fatigue syndrome, and the long shadow of traumatic stress.

 Although I first began practicing yoga in 1999 at the age of 24, my practice didn’t truly feel nourishing until after I began experiencing movement limitations in my late 30s.
 The turning point came when my yoga shifted from the traditional studio class model to a therapeutic approach tailored for a body that's changed.
 For me, standard group classes—with one-size-fits-all sequences—didn’t address my reality.
-A weekly class couldn’t meet my need for a personalized, healing relationship with movement and breath.
+A weekly class with teachers that couldn't relate to my experiences with movement, couldn’t meet my need for a personalized, healing relationship with yoga.

-Discovering therapeutic yoga changed everything.
-It gave me a way to adapt yoga to my body—not the other way around.
-It gave me new language to relate to mindful movement and sparked new curiosities about how to work with my body, not against it.
-It empowered me to stop settling for the most convenient studio teacher and instead seek out experts through nontraditional paths—and eventually, it instilled in me the responsibility to become one of them.
+Discovering teachers who approached yoga therapeutically changed everything.
+They taught me ways to adapt yoga to my body—not the other way around.
+They taught me new language to relate to mindful movement and sparked new curiosities about how to work with my body, not against it.
+Developing a routine therapeutic yoga practice empowered me to stop settling for the most convenient studio teacher and instead seek out experts through nontraditional paths—and eventually, it instilled in me the responsibility to become one of them.

 Therapeutic yoga for women 50+ doesn’t ask for perfection, power, or intensity.
-It invites a little and often approach—small, intentional practices that, over time, transform how I move, breathe, and handle stress.
+It invites a little and often approach—small, intentional practices that, over time, transform how one moves, breathes, and handles stress.
 For women 50+ navigating chronic stress, fatigue, or movement limitations, this approach offers a path that is as kind as it is effective.
-I know this not just as a teacher trained in this approach—but because it is also my own personal practice.
+I know this not just as a teacher trained in this approach—but because for the past eight years it anchors my personal movement practice.

 Beyond Flexibility: Healing Isn’t About “Doing More”

 For years, I tried to approach recovery the way I approached sports—show up, push through, and power past discomfort.
 That approach didn’t work anymore.
 A single weekly studio yoga class often left me feeling like some needs went unaddressed.
-The pace, the lack of individual guidance, and the one-size-fits-all approach didn’t honor the unique needs of a body that has been through so much change.
+The pace, the teacher's inability to relate to a student with movement limitations, and the one-size-fits-all approach didn’t honor the unique needs of a body that has been through so much change.

-If you’re living with joint replacements, scar tissue, or chronic fatigue, you may have felt the same frustration:
+If you’re living with an injury, movement limitation including joint replacements, and scar tissue, or exhaustion or another chronic condition, you may have felt the same frustration:

 Group yoga classes aren’t tailored to you.